Cayman Airways: Recent history: 2000s

 On 8 November 2018, the first of the airline's new 737 MAX 8 aircraft accomplished its first major test flight.

-Shortly after the first test flight of the airline's first 737 MAX 8, Cayman Airways issued a statement about the safety of the new aircraft and its acceptance into the airline after concerns due to a crash of an aircraft of the same type).
+Shortly after the first test flight of the airline's first 737 MAX 8, Cayman Airways issued a statement about the safety of the new aircraft and its acceptance into the airline after concerns due to a crash of an aircraft of the same type.
 Cayman Airways CEO and president Fabian Whorms stated, "I can give a full assurance that our new aircraft will not be delivered or accepted unless it has thoroughly passed all required post-production flight and ground tests successfully.
-Cayman Airways operates within the strict parameters of a comprehensive and robust Safety Management System and our new Boeing 737 MAX 8 aircraft will enter passenger service only after both the aircraft and the Airline are in full compliance with all safety-related requirements."
+Cayman Airways operates within the strict parameters of a comprehensive and robust Safety Management System, and our new Boeing 737 MAX 8 aircraft will enter passenger service only after both the aircraft and the airline are in full compliance with all safety-related requirements".

-Ihe airline's first 737 MAX 8 was handed over to the airline on 29 November 2018.
+The airline's first 737 MAX 8 was handed over to the airline on 29 November 2018.
 The second was delivered on 6 and 7 March.
 The third was expected to be produced and delivered by September 2019.
-The last of the four 737 MAX 8 that was ordered by the airline was expected to be delivered in September 2020.
+The last of the four 737 MAX 8 aircraft that were ordered by the airline was expected to be delivered in September 2020.

 On 2 March 2019, the airline began its inaugural service to Denver, Colorado.
 This new service (flight number KX 442) was operated with the airline's new 737 MAX 8.

 On 10 March 2019, Cayman Airways issued a statement about the temporary suspension of the new Boeing 737 MAX 8 aircraft after further concerns increased due to a second crash of the aircraft type operated by Ethiopian Airlines in Africa.
-Cayman Airways CEO Fabian Whorms stated: "We have taken the decision to suspend operations of both our new Boeing 737 Max 8 aircraft, effective from Monday 11 March 2019, until more information is received."
-He also stated, "Cayman Airways is currently working in coordination with both the Boeing Corporation and the Civil Aviation Authority of the Cayman Islands (CAACI) to monitor the investigation into Ethiopian Airlines Flight 302."
+Cayman Airways CEO Fabian Whorms stated, "We have taken the decision to suspend operations of both our new Boeing 737 Max 8 aircraft, effective from Monday, 11 March 2019, until more information is received".
+He also stated, "Cayman Airways is currently working in coordination with both the Boeing Corporation and the Civil Aviation Authority of the Cayman Islands (CAACI) to monitor the investigation into Ethiopian Airlines Flight 302".